Let’s take a closer look at Gina’s results—from genetic tests claimed to guide ADHD medication decisions.

 How many average folks know what is a gene variant, an extensive metabolizer, or a receptor?
 How many can describe the difference between an active and an inactive medication?

 The answer is, “Not many.”
 Is it important?
 Well, it can be, if you’re having trouble identifying an ADHD medication that helps mitigate your ADHD symptoms.
+I also think it’s interesting—and it underscores the complexity of ADHD and the medications used to treat it.

 Dr. Goat and I appreciate the enthusiastic response thus far.
 So far, one reader reports reading to the end.
 Kudos to her.
 She now knows more than 95% of physicians ordering this test!
 Just kidding.
-Or am I?
+(Or am I?)

 By Dr. Goat

-By the way, Gina took the test solely out of intellectual curiosity; she does not have ADHD.
+By the way, Gina took the test solely out of intellectual curiosity.
+She does not have ADHD.

 The report shows no obvious genetic problems with Gina’s ability to utilize all the medications in the green column (“Try these first”).
 Does that mean she needs these medications?
 No. Or that she will derive a benefit from them?
 No, it absolutely does not.
 This test is for people already diagnosed with ADHD.
 The test itself does not make the diagnosis.